defiprojects/platform/README.md

   - [ ] Yield Yak
   - [ ] Alpha Finance
   - [ ] Colony
-- [x] Reach out to This week in Avalanche for a collaberation
+- [x] Reach out to This week in Avalanche for a collaberation (Got an answer that it is a pay to promote channel, but wasn't really going for that, will probably go along without a collab, but if I need extra test users or do a launch I can consider it, however getting organic users > paid promotion when finding product market fit)
 - [ ] Add Telegram push notifications
 - [ ] Add Web push notifications
 - [ ] Add Discord Bot for notifications